MartinRunzeYi/CISC-327-Final-Project/a1/output_file/readme.txt

-This fold contains the expected transaction summary file for different test cases
+This fold contains the expected transaction summary files for different test cases